 - Consider perspectives about breast cancer that do not make the headlines.
-Some of these are prevalent in social media such as the Cancer Blogs linked on the right sidebar of the Pink Ribbon Blues website.

 - Evaluate health news stories with a critical eye.
 Health News Review provides excellent criteria on what consumers need to know in stories on treatments, tests, products, and procedures and why.